ryancys1234/Programming-11/README.md

 # Programming 11
-This folder contains all the projects worked on for the Programming 11 course during the 2018-2019 year.
+This folder contains all the projects worked on for the Programming 11 course (away from school) during the 2018-2019 year.